deeperunderstanding/scala-map-reduce/README.md

 ```
 sbt > runMain mapreduce.examples.WordCountApp file.txt actor
 ```
-The `WordCountApp` takes 1 or 2 parameters, the first being the file to read in which the wordc-ount is being performed on, the second argument is optional chooses the engine implementation being used for the App.
+The `WordCountApp` takes 1 or 2 parameters, the first being the file to read in which the word-count is being performed on, the second argument is optional and chooses the engine implementation used for the App.
 The options for that are `single`, `multi` and `actor`, with `single` being the default argument if none is supplied.
 They respectively run the map-reduce on the `SingleThreaded` version, the `Future` based version or the `Actor` based version.

 To run the `MovieRatingAverageApp` respectively use following command in `sbt` shell, with the the first argument being the file containing all movies and the second argument being the file containing the ratings.
 ```